taniavozniuk/wwt-frontend-tech-task/README.md

 Display the current selected filter data on the homepage in JSON format (no design required, just for debug/visibility)

+The project must include a GitHub Action that automatically checks the code

 Types:

 - `FilterItem` — input data format from API / `filterData.json`